Krishna8111/hacker101/sessions/xss.md

 video_src: https://www.youtube-nocookie.com/embed/HGaFCcWM57U
 ---

-In this session we'll discuss cross-site scripting, an extremely prevalent vulnerability, along with authorization failures.
+In this session We will Just Laugh hhahahahahahhahahha.

 What you'll learn
 -----------------